 “My husband Larry can do anything, and build anything.
 He built the Barn with his own two hands, crafted with lumber from our land.
 He even bought his own sawmill!
 It turned out so beautifully that we decided to become an event venue for others to enjoy.”

-The Barn became a work of art; it took a year to build, and was completed in March of this year.
+The Barn became a work of art; it took a year to build, and was completed in March of 2018.
 The couple’s intention was to use the Barn as a venue for weddings, anniversaries, and other special events, and the location doesn’t get any better than Cottonwood Ranch.
 “Our property is stunning and serene,” said Karen.
 “The lush pastures and secluded nature of the ranch create the perfect ambiance for any event.”
 Boasting large windows, a grand front porch, and covered side porches, the Barn was designed with space and accommodation in mind.
 Featuring heavy timber construction, high cathedral ceilings, and ample room for 299 guests, a wedding at Cottonwood Ranch is an unforgettable experience.

 The Barn is fully air conditioned and heated, so you can hold your event here any time of the year.
 We have a bridal lounge and groom’s lounge with private bathrooms, so there’s plenty of room to get ready for the wedding,” said Karen.
 “There’s a lovely pond and large live oak tree outside, which makes for a beautiful wedding ceremony.
 The large front porch is also an option – in fact there are so many options to utilize both the inside of the Barn and its surrounding property.”